ico-masters/website/_pages/index.md

 hero_image: /assets/images/hero.jpg
 headline: Driving Adoption with Crypto-Ready Companies
 description: >-
-  TLDR is a global advisory firm that specializes in tokenization projects and their interface with public markets.
+  TLDR is a global advisory firm that specializes in building companies and infrastructure for the new token economy.
 cta: Work With Us
 cta_page: services
 ---